On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs

 \begin{remark} Given the representation of $W_{i,h,b}^{\star+}$, the bias-corrected local linear estimator $\widehat \tau_{\SRD}$ for $\tau_{\SRD}$ can be expressed as $ \widehat \tau_{\SRD} = \widehat \mu_+ - \widehat \mu_-, $ where the estimators $\widehat \mu_+$ and $\widehat \mu_-$ satisfy the following moment equations:

 \cite{Calonico2014} derived the asymptotic variance of $\widehat \tau_{\SRD}$ and constructed the normal-approximation-based robust confidence intervals for $\tau_{\SRD}$.
-However, the variance introduced in their work is complex and requires additional estimation.
-In contrast, our robust EL proposal provides a simpler and automatic alternative, yielding valid inference without the need for explicit variance estimation. \end{remark}
+However, the variance introduced in their work is complex and requires additional estimation. \cite{calonico2020ej} later developed a fixed-$n$ variance estimator that simplifies computation and avoids the need for additional tuning parameters.
+Our robust EL proposal instead provides a distinct route, in which both bias correction and the variability induced by bias estimation are incorporated directly into the EL formulation.
+This leads to valid inference without a separate studentization step. \end{remark}